IdoShoshani/seaweedfs-sync-service/README.md

   - Master: `9333`
   - Volume: `8080`
   - Filer: `8888`
+- Service endpoints in `client/app.py`:
+  - `FILER_URL = "http://filer:8888"` — Primary upload endpoint
+  - `MASTER_URL = "http://master:9333"` — Storage statistics and cluster info
+- Files are uploaded to the **root directory** of the SeaweedFS Filer (no subdirectories).
 - To adjust the host file generation cadence, edit `MIN_DELAY` and `MAX_DELAY` in `scripts/random_file_creator.py`.

 ## Logs and Troubleshooting